 Course Description: How do businesses create, deliver, and capture value?
-And how can entrepreneurs best organize and experiment with their ideas as they try to do this?
+And how can entrepreneurs best organize their ideas as they try to do this?
 Learn this and more in this course on business and revenue models.

 Business Ethics and Social Responsibility (ETHICS1)